Johnny Lewis (boxing trainer): Philosophies

 Lewis would tape a white cross on each of his fighter's wrists, one for him and one for his opponent so they may be watched over during the fight.
 He would say “we want them all to go down, but we want them all to get up after the count of ten.”

-In his early 20s Lewis journeyed to Thailand and witness the fighters hitting target pads.
+In his early 20s, Lewis journeyed to Thailand and witness the fighters hitting target pads.
 After noticing the difference in speed that Thai boxers possessed, he would implement pads into his gym at Newtown.
 Target pads were seen in all boxing gyms in Australia since then, formerly coaches used larger gloves as the target.

 Lewis would say “I love you” to all his fighters, sending them out for the next round – revealed in his biography that he was looking for “trust”.
 Further corner work would involve Lewis pushing his fighter to the middle of the ring before the round began to exhibit a quick recovery and high work rate to demoralise the opponent.

 Lewis used a personal solution with a Friars' balsam base to stop cuts and peppermint oil for fighters to sniff before and during the fight for breathing purposes.

 Lewis highlighted the importance of high intensity training, likening it to a marathon as it would be easier if run in stages.

 Honours

-In December 1989, Johnny Lewis was named Coach of the Year at the Sport Australia Awards.
+In December 1989, Lewis was named Coach of the Year at the Sport Australia Awards.
 At the time, Lewis had two concurrent champions in his gym and held a record of 13–0 in title fights.

 In 2006, Lewis was awarded the Medal of the Order of Australia and inducted into the Boxing Hall of Fame.